-Worship, Junior School: Mass is held six times a year in the school chapel and on feast days, when we join parishioners in the local parish church of Our Lady and St Edmund.
+Worship, Junior School: Mass is held six times a year in the school chapel and on feast days, when we join parishioners at Our Lady and St Edmund’s church.

 The Michaelmas term ends with two Carol Services, one for the Senior and one for the Junior school.
 The Hilary term ends with a Passiontide Service which is reflective of this holy time of year.